Birthright00/HKS-Spatial/README.md

 - Services communicate via FastAPI REST APIs
 - Coordinator manages service lifecycle and health checks
 - All API keys stored in single `.env` file in root directory
+- **Default CPU installation** for maximum compatibility across all systems
-- **CUDA auto-detection**: Code automatically uses GPU if available, falls back to CPU
+- Code automatically uses GPU if available at runtime (when CUDA version is manually installed)
 - Interior segmentation model loads to appropriate device at runtime